jlashay/ELK-to-STACK/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because the services running can be limited, installations and updates to the system can be streamlined, and the process are replicable.

--An main advantage of automating configuration with Ansible is that it is written in Python; which is a human readable langauage.
+- An main advantage of automating configuration with Ansible is that it is written in Python; which is a human readable langauage.

 The playbook implements the following tasks:
 - The first install task is for docker.io.
 Docker is installed to be able to use the docker engine to run and controll the state of our Ansible containers.
 Then in order to start the docker, we create a a download and launch task for it.